 Health Policy and Management*

-Additionally, we launched a new doctoral program in health systems research; the Ph.D. in Public Health with a concentration in health systems research is one of two degree programs of its kind in the country.
-It focuses on strengthening systems solutions to public health, health system and health care problems, and our doctoral students become coveted experts in conducting program evaluations and making policy recommendations.
+Our Master of Public Health (MPH) students choose a concentration in health policy and management that provides specific skills in risk management, finance and quality improvement.
+Additionally, we have a Ph.D. in Public Health with a concentration in health systems research that focuses on strengthening systems solutions to public health, health system and health care problems, and our doctoral students become experts in conducting program evaluations and making policy recommendations.

 Master's Level Overview (MPH)

 MPH in Health Policy and Management provides students with core skills in management, policy analysis, public health economics and how to use evidence in decision-making.
 Students get specialized training in continuous quality improvement (with an option of obtaining the Health Care Professional Quality Improvement Certification), health system budget finance, and risk management in health systems (supporting getting the state of Florida health care risk management certification).
 Students completing this masters are positioned to start or advance careers in hospitals or health systems.

 For the curriculum students are required to complete 15 core MPH credits, 15 core HPM credits, 9 elective credits specific to the concentration, a 3 credit practicum and a 3 credit capstone course for a total of 45 credits.

 PHC 6000 Epidemiology I: Introduction to Public Health Epidemiology 3

 PHC 6065 Public Health Statistics 3